jstonge/pdf-zoo/src/index.md

 ---

-# Software for text extraction from PDFs leaderboard
+# Softwares for text extraction from PDFs leaderboard

 <div class="warning">This is a prototype.
 Right now, the text on the right doesn't not follow the reading order shown in the left.
 I still need to do that.
 I still need to also add an option to add a contender, so that we can compare two different softwars on the same PDF.</div>